 About the Author

 Dr. Chip Roper writes Marketplace Faith from New York City, where he is the Founder and President of the VOCA Center.
 Chip is passionate about making work better by empowering clients with a keen sense of vocational identity.
-In service of this vision, Dr. Roper provides coaching, training, and consulting to individuals and organizations in NYC and beyond.
-Download information about his work as an executive coach and VOCA’s Calling Discernment Program visit our faith-based website at vocacenter.org and our market-facing menu of services at www.vocacenter.com.
+In service of this vision, Dr. Roper provides coaching, training, and consulting, to individuals and organizations in NYC and beyond.
+Download information about his work as an executive coach and VOCA’s Calling Discernment Program and visit our faith-based website at vocacenter.org and our market-facing menu of services at www.vocacenter.com.